Disease Guide ·Cruciate Ligament Tear ·2026

 What Is a Cruciate Ligament Tear

 The cranial cruciate ligament stabilizes the knee joint.
-In dogs, it typically degenerates over time rather than tearing in a single traumatic event.
-Obesity, genetics, poor conformation, and repetitive stress all contribute.
-Partial tears eventually become complete tears.
-Once one knee goes, the other is at high risk.
-About 50% of dogs will tear the other knee
+In dogs, it typically degenerates gradually rather than tearing from a single traumatic event.
+Obesity, genetics, poor conformation, and repetitive stress contribute.
+Partial tears become complete tears over time.
+About 50% of dogs tear the other knee eventually.

 Symptoms - What to Watch For

 Sudden lameness or limping on a hind leg.
-Sitting with the affected leg extended to the side.
-Stiffness after resting.
-Swelling around the knee.
-Clicking sound when walking.
+Leg extended to the side when sitting.
+Stiffness after rest.
+Knee swelling.
+Clicking when walking.
 Reluctance to jump, run, or climb stairs.
-Weight shifting to the front legs.
-Can be sudden or gradual onset
+Weight shifts to front legs.
+Can be sudden or gradual onset.

 Diagnosis - $200-$500

-Orthopedic exam ($75-$150) with drawer test and tibial thrust test to check for knee instability.
-X-rays ($150-$300) to assess arthritis and rule out other causes.
-Sedation may be needed for proper evaluation in tense or painful dogs.
+Orthopedic exam ($75-$150) with drawer and tibial thrust tests for knee instability.
+X-rays ($150-$300) assess arthritis and rule out other causes.
+Sedation may be needed for evaluation in tense or painful dogs.
 MRI is rarely needed.
-Average $200-$500
+Average $200-$500.

 Treatment - $3,000-$6,000/knee